 They worry that family members will forget that they are real human beings with rights, desires, and needs.

 Just like any other group in America, older adults don’t want to be treated differently.
 They don’t want to feel invisible.
 They have a strong desire to continue to make a difference even in their 70’s or 80’s.
 Many older adults volunteer at local hospitals and pet shelters.

+As long as someone is healthy enough to continue their normal day-to-day activities, they should be allowed to do so.
 Most doctors agree that remaining a valuable part of the community is important for older adult, and, with today’s new advances in home care technology for seniors, there’s no reason why they can’t do this.